Kshitijgupta23/MovieZone-react/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run-

 ### `npm start`